 - In the "I am applying for:" section, check the box that indicates, "Renewal of my permission to accept employment..."

-- #1: Write your family name, first name (given name) and middle initial as they appear on your passport ID page.
+- #1 Write your family name, first name (given name) and middle name as they appear on your passport ID page.

 - #2-4 Only complete this section if you have used other names before.
 If you have never used a different name, just leave this section blank.

-- #3 Whatever address you list on this page is where USCIS will send your EAD card.
+- #5 Whatever address you list in this section is where USCIS will send your EAD card.
 If you could potentially move while this application is being processed, use a stable address such as your employer or consider obtaining a P.O.
 Box.
 This is the address your new EAD will be sent to upon approval of your application.
 If you need to update this mailing address because you have moved, you can do so on the USCIS website.